 When researchers conduct a study on a treatment for depression, how do they determine if the treatment was successful?
 Patients who struggle with depression may already know that success in treatment isn’t always simple to measure.
 For that reason, researchers have developed very specific tools and measurements to measure the outcomes of their studies.

-Let’s take a look at how one study measured treatment success: In a study done at Brown University, researchers studied the success of transcranial magnetic stimulation (TMS).
-TMS is an outpatient treatment for patients with depression that have not responded well to other forms of treatment.
+Let’s take a look at how one study measured treatment success: In a study done at Brown University, researchers studied the TMS therapy success rate.
+Transcranial magnetic stimulation (TMS) is an outpatient treatment for patients with depression that have not responded well to other forms of treatment.
 TMS treatment stimulates the mood centers of the brain using non-invasive magnetic waves.
 This study looked at patients throughout the United states who had a diagnosis of depression, and who had not responded well to other treatments.
 (1)

 Studies carefully measure the symptoms of depression of each patient before, during, and after treatment.